RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

    sudo adduser `whoami` fpgaqla  # add current user to the group
 ```

 For all additional users, you will need to add the new user to the group.
 To find the user id, one can either use the command `id` or do an `ls /home`.
 Once the user id is known, someone with sudo privileges should do:
 ```sh
    sudo adduser put_the_new_user_id_here fpgaqla
 ```
 Once a user has been added to the `fpgaqla` group, they need to logout/login so the group membership can take effect.
 To check if the group membership is correct, the user can use the shell command `id`.
+See!
+It's a mess so you should really use the convient solution instead.

 ## Testing connectivity

 ### `qladisp`

-**Note:** `qladisp` is part of the dVRK software, so you will to build the software first.
+**Note:** `qladisp` is part of the dVRK software, so you will have to build the software first.
 See [Build with ROS](/jhu-dvrk/sawIntuitiveResearchKit/wiki/CatkinBuild).

 There are a few ways to test that your controllers are properly connected.
 You can start with the command line application provided with the dVRK software `qladisp`.
 Just type `qladisp` in a terminal (without options) and the output should show the list of boards found with their board Id and firmware version.
 For example:
 ```sh